LibertyGlobal/Thunder/Tools/DartGenerator/package-files/README-onemw_api.md

 ## onemw-api
-This package provides bindings for thunder/rdkservices API.
+This package provides bindings for JSONRPC thunder/rdkservices API.
 The classes within the package are automatically generated from the API definition files.

 ## Main classes